10 financing options for cosmetic surgery

 Plastic surgery's high cost is enough to furrow anyone's brow.
 Here are 10 major choices for paying, and the pros and cons of each:

 Break it down, and the figures are steep.
-ASPS reports that breast augmentation costs almost $3,400, nose jobs $4,400 and facelifts $6,400 (not including surgical facilities, anesthesia and other fees, which can add thousands more to the final bill).
+The society reports that surgeon's fees for breast augmentation cost about $3,600, nose jobs $4,300 and facelifts $6,700 (not including surgical facilities, anesthesia and other fees, which can add thousands more to the final bill).

 And insurance doesn't typically pitch in to help.
 "Consumers should be aware that cosmetic surgery is not covered under insurance, so all of the expenses must be paid out of pocket," says Kevin Kautzmann, a New York City certified financial planner.
 Only in rare instances, such as reconstructive surgery after an illness or accident, will insurance cover the costs.